Course Review6 min readUpdated March 2026

 Santa Ponsa 1 fairway with mountains behind

-The fairways are genuinely wide.
+The fairways are wide.
 This is a course that invites the driver.

 The 10th Hole

 At 590 metres, the 10th is one of the longest par-5s in Europe.
-Playing it into the wind makes it feel even longer.
-There's a genuinely satisfying version of this hole — hit driver, hit hybrid, hit wedge — and a much less satisfying version where one of those three goes wrong.
-The par-3s are the other end of the scale: long, with small greens.
-Damage limitation, not birdie opportunities.
+Into the wind it is properly long.
+There is a satisfying version of the hole where you go driver, hybrid, wedge, and a much less satisfying one where one of those three goes wrong.
+The par-3s are also long and often with small greens, they are more about damage limitation than birdie chances.

 Santa Ponsa 1 course layout and fairways